Cash rate vs interest rate: how are they different?

 What factors can affect the cash rate?

-When the RBA sets the cash rate, it takes into account three main things: the inflation level, the employment level and the rate of growth in the economy.
-The levels of these three things can dictate whether the RBA chooses to move the cash rate up or down.
+When the RBA sets the cash rate, it takes into account three main indicators: the level of inflation (specifically ‘trimmed mean’ inflation), the level of employment and the rate of growth in the economy.
+The levels of these three indicators can dictate whether the RBA chooses to move the cash rate up or down or hold it steady.

 When would the RBA move the cash rate up?

 The RBA might move the cash rate up if it feels that inflation is getting too high.
-Inflation refers to the increase in the price of goods and services across the economy.
-If it gets too high, the RBA might raise the cash rate to assist Australians in maintaining their purchasing power.
+Inflation refers to the increase in the price of goods and services across the economy, often referred to as the Consumer Price Index (CPI).
+If it gets too high, such as above the RBA’s target band of 2%-3%, the RBA might raise the cash rate to assist Australians in maintaining their purchasing power and to combat runaway inflation.

 When would the RBA move the cash rate down?